Alfresco/docs-activiti-enterprise/docs/modeling/files.md

 ---

 # Files
 Files can be uploaded and used within a project.
-They are stored in a persistent volume that is mounted at deployment time.
+They are stored in the modeling database whilst a project is created.
+Once an application is deployed, a persistent volume is created and mounted and the files are copied to this volume so they are accessible by all services.

 There are two [associated files](../modeling/projects.md#files) that refer to a file definition.
 The first is the file itself stored as binary and the other contains the metadata for the file in JSON format.